 Around the country

-Newcastle-upon-Tyne, Cheltenham and possibly Cumbria.
+Other places where there are events from time to time: Birmingham, Cambridge and possibly Cumbria.
 These social (and sometimes ‘support’) events occur in people’s homes and in pubs, cafes, etc. around the country.
 Members interested in getting a meeting going in their part of the country get full support from the HVA office.
 We even hope to join the first meeting ourselves, or send a helpline volunteer – someone trained to answer all factual questions.

 Regularly, a group meet in Bury – about every 6 weeks.
 For HVA members only.
 Also, there are people interested in having meetings in Leeds, Eastbourne, Coventry, Cardiff.